 Unfortunately, in some cases, yes.
 Just as clients who live in one state but work in another often have to pay income taxes to both states, clients who live and work in one state but whose job is in a convenience state may have to pay taxes to both states as well.
 To offset this double taxation, many states will offer their residents a tax credit equal to the amount of taxes they paid to the state where they earned their money.

-How would temporarily working from home affect my clients’ state taxes?
+How could temporarily working from home affect my clients’ state taxes?

-Changing working conditions during the pandemic and increased flexibility from employers means that many employees may work from home only part of the year.
-The impact this will have on their state taxes once again depends on the laws of the states they live and work in (and in some cases, where their employers are located.)
+Perhaps your client moved or started a new job.
+Whatever the reason may be, if your client worked from home for only part of the year, the impact this will have on their state taxes once again depends on the laws of the states they live and work in (and in some cases, where their employers are located).

-In most cases, they’ll pay income taxes to the state they were in when they earned the money.
+In most cases, your client will pay income taxes to the state they were in when they earned the money.
 Most states have separate income tax returns for non-residents and partial-year residents.
 These forms usually include an apportionment schedule, a worksheet that helps them calculate what they owe based on when and where they worked.

 While calculating taxes for multiple states may seem overwhelming for your clients, you can simplify the process with your TaxSlayer Pro software.
 You can easily download and install software for all states that are relevant to your clients and choose the appropriate filing status for each one – Resident, Non-resident, or Part-year Resident.
 Relevant apportionment schedules are automatically included in all TaxSlayer Pro state software, making it easy to answer clients’ questions and ensure they aren’t paying more than they need to.